AbrahamR176/Arch-osuguide/README.md

 Now edit `/etc/pulse/daemon.conf.d/10-better-latency.conf` and change both the `default-fragments` and `default-fragment-size-msec`, this is where some trial and error comes into place, if your audio sounds broken or cracking, increase both of these numbers, in my case I use default-fragments = 6 and default-fragment-size-msec = 3.

+    sudo nano /etc/pulse/daemon.conf.d/10-better-latency.conf

 Now lets edit the pulseaudio settings file and add the following line:

         sudo nano /etc/pulse/default.pa

     Using the arrow keys scroll down till you see something like this:

         ### Automatically load driver modules depending on the hardware available
         .ifexists module-udev-detect.so
         load-module module-udev-detect
         .else

 Add ``tsched=0`` to the end of ``load-module module-udev-detect ``